Alexander Friedmann: Work

 Friedmann's 1924 papers, including "Über die Möglichkeit einer Welt mit konstanter negativer Krümmung des Raumes" ("On the possibility of a world with constant negative curvature of space") published by the German physics journal Zeitschrift für Physik (Vol. 21, pp. 326–332), demonstrated that he had command of all three Friedmann models describing positive, zero and negative curvature respectively, a decade before Robertson and Walker published their analysis.

 This dynamic cosmological model of general relativity would come to form the standard for both the Big Bang and Steady State theories.
 Friedmann's work supported both theories equally, so it was not until the detection of the cosmic microwave background radiation that the Steady State theory was abandoned in favor of the current favorite Big Bang paradigm.

 The classic solution of the Einstein field equations that describes a homogeneous and isotropic universe was called the Friedmann–Lemaître–Robertson–Walker metric, or FLRW, after Friedmann, Georges Lemaître, Howard P. Robertson and Arthur Geoffrey Walker, who worked on the problem in the 1920s and 30s independently of Friedmann.

 In addition to general relativity, Friedmann's interests included hydrodynamics and meteorology.

 Physicists George Gamow, Vladimir Fock, and Lev Vasilievich Keller were among his students.

 Personal life and death

 In 1911, he married Ekaterina Dorofeeva, though he later divorced her.
 He married Natalia Malinina in 1923.
 They had a religious wedding ceremony, though both were far from religious.
+They had a son Alexander Alexandrovich Friedman (1925—1983), born after his father's death.

 Friedmann died on September 16, 1925, from misdiagnosed typhoid fever.
-He had allegedly contracted the bacteria on his way back from his honeymoon in Crimea when he ate an unwashed pear he bought from a railway station.
+He had allegedly contracted the bacteria on return from his honeymoon in Crimea, when he ate an unwashed pear bought at a railway station.